Skip to content

-Deterministic API Polling for FSMA 204 Lot Traceability
+API Polling Strategies for FSMA 204 Supplier Telemetry Ingestion

 FSMA Rule 204 establishes a strict 24-hour window for reconstructing a complete chain of custody following an FDA traceability request.
-For food manufacturers, distributors, and logistics operators, this mandate eliminates manual reconciliation and requires automated, stateful ingestion of supplier telemetry.
-The architectural foundation for meeting this requirement is a deterministic API polling strategy that reliably extracts Critical Tracking Events (CTEs) and maps them to FDA-mandated Key Data Elements (KDEs) without data loss, duplication, or compliance drift.
-When properly engineered, polling serves as the primary ingestion vector within a broader Supplier Data Ingestion & Sync Automation pipeline, capturing real-time lot movements, harvest records, and transformation events at scale.
+For food manufacturers, distributors, and logistics operators, that mandate eliminates manual reconciliation and requires automated, stateful ingestion of supplier telemetry.
+The specific engineering problem this page solves is how to fetch Critical Tracking Events (CTEs) from heterogeneous supplier APIs on a repeating cycle without losing records, duplicating events, or letting non-compliant payloads reach the traceability ledger.
+A deterministic polling strategy reliably extracts each CTE and maps it to the FDA-mandated Key Data Elements (KDEs) — the traceability_lot_code, quantities, locations, and timestamps that make a lot chain reconstructable.
+Within the broader Supplier Data Ingestion & Sync Automation pipeline, polling is the primary ingestion vector for suppliers that expose REST endpoints: ERP systems, warehouse management platforms, and agricultural IoT gateways that emit harvest records, cooling events, and shipment movements at scale.

 Stateful Delta Polling and KDE Fidelity